 Consider hosting online events or workshops.
-For example, invite a local employer to serve as a guest speaker or a host a virtual employee panel to share about their job sector, specific work skills important to the career path, and what background was needed to pursue that path.
-These events could be pre-recorded or hosted live on YouTube, Zoom, or Event Facebook or Instagram Live.
+For example, invite a local employer to serve as a guest speaker or host a virtual employee panel to discuss their job sector, specific work skills essential to the career path, and the background needed to pursue that path.
+These events could be pre-recorded or hosted live on YouTube, Zoom, Facebook Events, or Instagram Live.

-Additionally, Washington State GEAR UP schools are required to offer a minimum of three family workshops per year.
-The focus of these workshops is financial literacy, college preparation, planning, and financial aid.
+Additionally, Washington State GEAR UP schools must offer at least three yearly family workshops.
+These workshops focus on financial literacy, college preparation, planning, and financial aid.
 Consider hosting one during National GEAR UP Week.